commercetools/merchant-center-application-kit/DEPENDENCY_PATCHES.md

 **`graphql`**

 We can't upgrade the `graphql` dependency to `>=15`, as there are still packages that haven't upgraded yet (for example Gatsby).

+**`intl-messageformat-parser`**

+Due to different transitive versions, we need to resolve the package to the same version, otherwise types might not match with each other.